 Benefit from the flexibility of classes that fit your schedule and 24/7 support for online learning

 Study in a program accredited by a Higher Learning Commission (HLC) of North Central Association

 Your workforce leadership degree at work

-You will graduate from the Bachelor of Applied Science (BAS) in Workforce Leadership program with a wide array of sought-after skills and the knowledge and expertise to move your future forward.
+You will graduate from the Online Bachelor of Science in Workforce Development program with a wide array of sought-after skills and the knowledge and expertise to move your future forward.
 Whether you hope to advance into a supervisory or managerial position within your current organization, are pursuing the path towards developing and running your own business, or plan to continue your education with an MBA in Entrepreneurial Leadership or Master of Arts in Management and Leadership, this program will be an invaluable stepping-stone in that process.